 - Interim Ministry Network accredited Professional Transition Specialist.

-- Associate Certified Coach with the International Coaching Federation.
+- Completing training as Professional Certified Coach with the International Coaching Federation.

 - Andover Newton Theological School Jonathan Edwards Society.